 What is an SI Leader?

 SI leaders are students who have taken the class before and earned a high grade.
 They are prepared to share with you how to study effectively for this course.
 They know the course content and will help guide you through it.
-They will also be in class with you every day, taking notes and listening closely to the professor.
+SI Leaders either attend lectures and hold weekly group study sessions, or, they assist professors in lab courses.

 How does it work?